 If it's not loading properly in your browser, try clearing your cache in settings.
 Quick commands for clearing: Ctrl+F5 for PCs or on Macs cmd + shift + r .

 You can also try disabling adblockers.

 1 7-day case rates are calculated on Fridays using area-selected data from the most recent complete week (Sunday to Saturday).
-Hospital indicator data (COVID hospitalization admissions per 100,000 and percent of inpatient beds occupied by a person with COVID-19) are reported by CDC on Fridays (please refer to CDC’s website for specific hospital metrics for Maricopa County, shown when "Data Type" is set to "Community Level").
+Hospital indicator data (COVID hospitalization admissions per 100,000 and percent of inpatient beds occupied by a person with COVID-19) are reported by CDC on Thursdays (please refer to CDC’s website for specific hospital metrics for Maricopa County, shown when "Data Type" is set to "Community Level").
 Percent positivity is not an indicator used to determine the COVID-19 Community Level, but it is provided on the map pop-up reports by ZIP code, city, and school district.
 Percent positivity is calculated using area-selected data from the most recent complete week (Sunday to Saturday) and applies only to PCR tests.

 **NA is reported when data are either insufficient to calculate a case rate or percent positivity or are suppressed due to small numbers.

 - Geographic regions with smaller populations will have case rates that vary more widely due to the small population denominator .

 - The metrics for areas that cross county lines only include case, test, and population data for Maricopa County residents.
 These data are representative of the case rate and percent positivity for the portion of the area that is in Maricopa County and are not representative of the case rate and percent positivity for the entire geographic area.

 This is the number of people diagnosed with COVID-19 per 100,000 people in the area selected over the week for which the data is being reported.
 MCDPH recommends using case rates to evaluate spread of disease in your area because a case rate will more accurately reflect what is happening in your community by accounting for population size.